 All operating personnel should be aware of wind speed action levels for the particular crane in use.
 It is important to note that the maximum wind speed at which the jib of an SETC can be safely folded back is often lower than the maximum in-service wind speed.
 Ignoring this has led to a number of accidents.

-The area in which a self erecting tower crane -SETC- is to be sited must be carefully assessed to ensure that it is suitable before the crane is taken to site and put into service.
+The area in which a self-erecting tower crane -SETC- is to be sited must be carefully assessed to ensure that it is suitable before the crane is taken to the site and put into service.
 During this assessment, the following points should be considered.

 Tower crane clearance requirements